B3d3vtvng/pybasm/README.md

 ## Features

-Features will be supported when I have finished the Compiler include:
+Features that will be supported when I have finished the Transpiler include:

-- Basic data types (int, str, bool, float, lists)
+- Variables with basic data types (int, str, bool, float, lists)
-- Basic arithmetic operations (add, subtract, multiply, divide)
+- Basic arithmetic operations (addition, subtraction, multiplication, division)
-- Basic logical operations (and, op, ==, <, ...)
+- Basic logical operations (and, or, ==, <, ...)
 - Basic control flow structures (if, elif, else, while, for, ...)
-- Variables
 - Functions
 - Basic I/O operations (read, print)
-- Basic build-in functions (len(), type casting, ...)
+- Basic built-in functions (len(), type casting, ...)

 Possible features in the future could be: